 In the summer of 2020, Emily founded the Versatile Voice Institute, an organization dedicated to offering high-quality, accessible musical enrichment opportunities for high-school singers.

-Emily is a proud member of the National Association of Teachers of Singing and currently serves on the NATS Boston Board.
+Emily is passionate about teaching musical theater and CCM styles and has completed Levels I, II, and III of Somatic Voicework™ The LoVetri Method.
+She is a proud member of the National Association of Teachers of Singing and currently serves on the NATS Boston Board.

 In 2019, Emily was the recipient of a sizable grant from the Presser Foundation, enabling her to travel to Paris to research fin de siècle French cabaret and diseuse Yvette Guilbert.
 As the winner of the DMA Prize Instructorship in Music History at New England Conservatory, Emily will teach an undergraduate elective course on "Cabaret and Culture" at NEC in the spring of 2021.